-No pets are allowed on school property.
+Pets are not allowed on school property unless given permission by the principal.

 ILLNESS

 Each school will provide a health office or comfortable space, apart from the student population, where children who become ill or injured can be cared for following Virginia School Health Guidelines.